tyoung3/sw/README.md

 You can find the StreamWork language description at .../docs/SWIRL.pdf.

-SW has just two reserved words(INCLUDE and PREFIX) making it somewhat natural language agnostic.
+SWIRL has just two reserved words(INCLUDE and PREFIX) making it somewhat natural language agnostic.
 There is no guarantee this condition will continue, however, every effort will be made to ensure that all currently valid SWIRL statements will remain valid.
 Should this prove impossible,  the minor version will be incremented, i.e. to v0.16.0 or greater.